| FAQ

 usually includes a fresh veg salad, soup, main course - usually

 just taken cooked well salmon and dessert.
+During a

 day we hiking, jeeping or rafting for 3-4 hours before lunch and